cyriltw/academic-kickstart/content/home/w_experience.md

   company_url: https://www.rpi.edu/
   date_end: '2019-08-31'
   date_start: '2019-05-01'
+  description: |2-
-  description: "  * Research based on natural language processing and information\
+    * Research based on natural language processing and information retrieval.
-    \ retrieval.\n  * Conducted research on aggregating food related data sources\
-    \ for food knowledge graph, which is used with IBM Watson.\n  * The tool was able\
+    * Conducted research on aggregating food related data sources for food knowledge graph, which is used with IBM Watson.
-    \ to generate the nutritional content per FDA guidelines from a crowdsourced recipe.\n\
+    * The tool was able to generate the nutritional content per FDA guidelines from a crowdsourced recipe.
-    \  "
   location: Troy, NY
   title: Intern Research Assistant
 - company: Rochester Institute of Technology